UCL-BLIC/legion-buildscripts/cytofpipe/v0.2/README.md

 *.clustered.txt: this file contains the marker medians for each cluster *.clustered.all_events.RData: this file is an RData object which contains all the events in the original FCS file but with an added column that specifies the cluster membership.
 The data in this file is arcsinh transformed

+- **downsampled_1000**: Contains the FCS files created after downsampling the original FCS files to 10,000 events. **These are the FCS files that are actually analised**.

 - **log_R.txt**: This is just the log file from the R script, just so that the user can see what R commands were run when doing the analysis.
 It will help me figure out what the problem is if the job finishes with an error.

 - **scaffold_map_XXX.pdf**: These are the PDFs with the scaffold maps, one for each input dataset.
 By default, landmark nodes are coloured in red and population clusters in blue.